miemiekismet/miemiekismet.github.io/_posts/2014-09-05-Reflections-on-My-First-Game.md

 The fight system is quite tricky game.

 Both these two parts can be a single game.
-Now they are distracting.
+Now they are distracting.<br />

 The second problem is, it lacks a story line as well as a growth curve.
 This problem was on the TO FIX LIST.
-But I may not fix it since the first problem makes the game's integrity is not very well.
+But I may not fix it since the first problem makes the game's integrity is not very well.<br />

-The third problem is, the trade system calls for little amount of goods to make the trade fluent, but the fight system calls for more to make it exciting.
+The third problem is, the trade system calls for little amount of goods to make the trade fluent, but the fight system calls for more to make it exciting.<br />

 Making game is quite time-consuming..Source materials take a lot of time to draw or collect.
 Bugs need a lot of time to be found.
 But most important is thinking thoroughly before you make it.
-Including develop platform, game type, game screen style, story, growth curve to keep player exciting.
+Including develop platform, game type, game screen style, story, growth curve to keep player exciting.<br />

 I made a dream this afternoon =w=..it's kind of a nightmare, but can be a good game.